theifmag/gatsby-blog/_data/blog/2020-10-06-sc-expresses-shock-and-displeasure-at-13-year-long-stay-in-custodial-death-case.md

 template: BlogPost
 path: /supreme-court-justice
 date: 2020-10-06T09:55:17.722Z
-title: Hello expresses shock and displeasure
+title: Sc expresses shock Today
 metaDescription: >-
   In an order delivered recently, the court directed the trial court to proceed with the trial pertaining to the death of the petitioner’s father almost on a